Dow-GAN/dowgan/README.md

 ### Installing & Dependencies

 * Clone github repo into home directory
+* Navigate into the dowgan repo from your Home directory using `cd dowgan`
 * Create environment by executing at the command line for mac or windows/pc respectively:
 ```
 conda env create -f environment_mac.yml